Table of Contents[Hide][Show]

 The one large study on silicone molds used for cooking purposes mentioned earlier examined this very thing:

-How much material is lost or may possibly migrate into food during use?
-Lots!
 Tempering or strengthening the hardness and elasticity of the silicone had a major influence on the migration properties of silicone polymers (siloxanes) into various foods tested.
-Non-tempered moulds containing a high level of volatile organic compounds (1.1%) were shown to have considerably higher migration into food than the equivalent tempered moulds (9).

 What about other silicone products?

-Of course, nonfood use of silicone molds is of little concern.
-A lot of people use them to enhance the ease of soap and candle making projects.
+Of course, the nonfood use of silicone molds is of little concern.
+A lot of people use them to enhance the ease of soap and candle-making projects.
 Such usage poses no health risks.